-- NLB Cannot detect service outage.
-It can only detect server outage by IP address.
-If a particular server service fails, is hung, slow, or depreciated - WNLB cannot detect the failure and will still route requests to that server.
+- NLB Cannot detect service outages.
+It can only detect server outages by IP address.
+If a particular server service fails, is hung, slow, or depreciated – WNLB cannot detect the failure and will still route requests to that server.

 - NLB is DNS Round Robin (RR) which simply forward the client hits to defined interfaces.
 So it leads to uneven spread of workloads across cluster nodes resulting in slow user response times and high latency for the application.

 - Performance can degrade as more nodes are added to the cluster

 - Adding or removing a single node can cause clients to reconnect to the WNLB cluster.

 - It cannot provide reverse proxy services functionality.

 - Only supports source IP address affinity/persistence.